stacksjs/stacks/README.md

 ### Stacks UI

-_Develop UIs with helpers for atomic design, component libraries, and more._
+_Develop dynamic UIs with helpers for atomic design, and much more._

 - 🧩 **Components** _a primitive to develop UI components_
 - 🤖 **Functions** _the user interface's superpower_